LTUC/amman-dotnet-401d2/Curriculum/Class17/lab/README.md

-# Lab 17: Searching, Sorting, & Secrets
+# Lab 17: Searching, Sorting & View Models

 ## Assignment Specifications

-Your application should include the following:
+Building off of your Async Inn web application, include the following:
 1. Add data annotations to your existing models to validate basic user input fields as appropriate.
 1. Add a layout that will be inherited/utilized on all of your pages (if you haven't already).
 2. Implement a "search box" or filter on all of your model landing pages (Hotels, Rooms, and Amenities)